 Good merchandising is a hallmark of great ecommerce, but building an effective ecommerce merchandising strategy isn’t as simple as replicating what shoppers experience in-store.

 In ecommerce terms, merchandising is a process of showing products to shoppers in a way that does not interfere with or interrupt their shopping journey.
 Merchandising on an ecommerce website is the process of displaying products or offers in order to boost sales.

-Merchandising incorporates different marketing strategies and tactics encompassing UX, website design, sales and automation, and product photography.
+Best ecommerce merchandising practices incorporate different marketing strategies and tactics encompassing UX, website design, sales and automation, and product photography.
 It happens on category pages and product pages, as well as in copy, and is supported by various personalization techniques.

 Accenture reports that 91% of modern shoppers prefer brands that recognize them, remember them, and provide personalized offers and recommendations compared to brands that do not.